With summer winding down in Reinholds, now is a good time to get ahead on air conditioner maintenance.

 2. Clean the Outside

-Then use the vacuum to slowly clean the metallic fins.
-These pieces are also called condenser coils and transfer heat away from your unit.
+Then run the vacuum to gently clean the metallic fins.
+These components are also referred to as condenser coils and transfer heat away from your system.

 You need to be careful with these fine coils.
-Bent or crushed fins can influence efficiency.
+Warped or crinkled fins can influence efficiency.

 3. Fix Bent Fins

-Use a butter knife to straighten warped fins.
+Use a butter knife to rearrange warped fins.
 You can also buy a fin comb from an appliance part retailer.
 A pro from County Line Mechanical LLC should fix large amounts of damage.

 4. Clean the Inside

-After removing the fan, fish out leaves and other yard waste.
-Then wipe the inside of the equipment with a wet sponge.
+After taking out the fan, pull out leaves and other yard waste.
+Then wipe the inside of the equipment with a wet rag.

-The only coil cleaner you need is water.
-Use gentle pressure from a hose nozzle to wash the fins, directing water from the inside out.
-Reinstall the fan once you’re done.
+The only coil cleaner you have to have is water.
+Use light pressure from a hose nozzle to wash the fins, showering water from the inside out.
+Reinstall the fan once you’re completed.

 5. Test Your Air Conditioner

-It’s safe to restore power and turn your air conditioner back on.
-If it’s not operating properly, give us a call at 717-216-0846.
+You can now restore power and turn your air conditioner back on.
+If it’s not running properly, reach out to us a call at 717-216-0846.

 Related: Air Conditioner Service: Pay a Little Now, Save Later